OpenEvalProject/evals/manuscripts/elife-84263/v1/manuscript.md

 **Figure 2.:** Left: bone tissue homeostasis, including bone resorption by osteoclasts and osteoblasts.
 Middle: tumor cells cause disruption of homeostasis, leading to altered microenvironment factors.
 Conventional therapy leads to increasing tumor resistance.
 Right: evolution-based treatment strategies aim to restore some degree of homeostasis while allowing the tumor to remain sensitive to future treatment.

 Far from living in isolation, cancer cells colonize tissues with an existing ecosystem made up of healthy, stromal cells that communicate with each other via molecular factors in order to maintain homeostasis.
 The tissue has a distinct physical and spatial architecture (Basanta and Anderson, 2013).
 In the bone, for instance, homeostasis results from the interactions between several cell types such as osteoblasts, osteoclasts, osteocytes, monocytes, macrophages, and mesenchymal stem cells (MSC) (Bussard et al., 2008).
 While metastasis is a highly inefficient process, successful colonization of the bone by metastasizing prostate cancer cells leads to a process called the vicious cycle (Esposito et al., 2018; Cook et al., 2014).
 Successful prostate cancer cells in the bone take advantage of the interactions and signaling that goes on between the normal cells as they maintain homeostatic tissue microenvironments (Basanta and Anderson, 2013).
-Factors released by normal cells such as transforming growth factor β are utilized by nearby prostate cancer cells.
+Factors released by normal cells such as transforming growth factor $\beta$ are utilized by nearby prostate cancer cells.
 Such factors accelerate the proliferation and survival of the cancer cells.

 Proximity to stromal cells provides other benefits to cancer cells undergoing treatment.
 For instance, bone metastatic prostate cancer cells near MSCs are pre-selected to possess some level of chemoresistance (McGuire et al., 2021).
 Such cells are primed for resistance even prior to treatment exposure.
 Also in the bone, myeloma cells (bone cancer) near MSCs or in the presence of growth factors secreted during bone remodeling can survive standard of care treatments based on proteosome inhibitors like bortezomib (Xu et al., 2012).
 This environmentally mediated drug resistance (EMDR) explains why anticancer treatments prove less effective than otherwise expected.
 In the context of adaptive therapy, EMDR may provide the cancer cells with a therapy refuge regardless of whether they are resistant or sensitive to treatment.